Have you ever wondered why some Cockers end up in Cocker Spaniel rescue centres?

 From: Prescott Valley and Quartzsite, AZ

-Two months before my husband passed he agreed we should get a dog.
+Two months before my husband passed away, he agreed we should get a dog.
 He wanted a spaniel like the one he had as a boy.
-Every two weeks we went to local shelters to inquire about any spaniel breeds.
-We were told repeatedly by these shelters they never had spaniels.

-He wanted a male and it would be named Brownie Jr. no matter what color it would be since his childhood dog was called Brownie.
+He wanted a male, and it would be named Brownie Junior, no matter what colour it would be since his childhood dog was called Brownie.

-I checked "Brownie Jr." out and we instantly bonded.
-I have been blessed with "Jr." for a lovely 2 1/2 years now, a Cocker/Cavalier King Charles mix.
+I checked "Brownie Jr." out, and we instantly bonded.
+I have been blessed with "Jr." for a lovely 2 1/2 years, a Cocker/Cavalier King Charles mix.
 Now I'm looking for a playmate for him.
-I am a full-time RVer and within the next year I plan to move into an apartment.
+I am a full-time RVer, and I plan to move into an apartment within the next year.